 Three known strains of bovine spongiform encephalopathy (BSE) have been identified in cattle: classical BSE, low-type (L-type) BSE and high-type (H-type) BSE.
 L-type BSE and H-type BSE are also collectively called 'atypical BSE'.
-Atypical BSE is a very rare disease that has been diagnosed in a number of countries.
+Atypical BSE is a very rare disease that has been recognised in a number of countries for less than 10 years.